AdobeDocs/experience-manager-64.en/help/communities/using/published-site.md

 ![](assets/chlimage_1-313.png)

 Notice the Calendar page is the home page because the chosen Reference Site Template included the Calendar function first, followed by Activity Stream function, Forum function, and so on.
-This structure is visible from the [Site Template](../../communities/using/sites.md#edit-site-template) console or when modifying site properties in the author environment :
+This structure is visible from the [Site Template](../../communities/using/sites.md#edit-site-template) console or when modifying site properties in the author environment:

 ![](assets/chlimage_1-314.png)